theparticleman/ReadABitmap/readme.md

 If that's not enough to bake your noodle, in the images we're using with 24 bits per pixel, the RGB values aren't stored in the order you might think: red, green, blue.
 Rather they are stored blue, green, red.
 So the three bytes of the one red pixel are `[0, 0, 255]` rather than `[255, 0, 0]`.

 *Test #10*: Write a test to ensure that your image data structure works correctly.
 The width, height and bits per pixel should be correct based on the input.
 Indexing individual pixels should work correctly.
 The index `(0, 0)` should return the color data for the pixel in the upper left-hand corner of the image.
 The index `(width - 1, height - 1)` should return the color data for the pixel in the lower right-hand corner of the image.
+For the image with one red pixel, the pixel at `(0, 0)` is the red one.

 ## Bonus Points